 I’ve been searching for Apron sewing patterns and thought I’d share with you what I’ve found.
 If you want to learn how to sew an apron, one of these free apron patterns would be a great place to start!
 It’s a perfect gift idea for that hard-to-buy-for-person on your list!

 If you’re looking for an easy-to-follow, quick-to-finish sewing project, then why not try sewing an apron?
 They don’t require a lot of fabric and can easily be customized for any season!

-I’ve broken down the list into Apron Sewing Patterns for Kids and Apron sewing patterns for Adults.
-Most of the kids sewing patterns are for small children, if you’re looking to make an apron for an older kid or tween, I recommend the adult apron sewing patterns.
+I’ve broken down the list into Free Apron Sewing Patterns for Kids and Apron patterns for Adults.
+Most of the kid’s sewing patterns are for small children; if you’re looking to make an older kid or tween apron, I recommend the adult apron sewing patterns.

 ONE: Use good quality fabric.

 Aprons are meant to be used and will most likely be washed multiple times.
 Choose good quality fabric when you’re making your aprons.
 I recommend high thread count cotton and cotton blends.
 Most fabrics you buy at quilt shops make great aprons.
 I also recommend using a ⅝″ seam allowance when creating an apron.
 Many quilters are accustomed to ¼″ seam allowances, however, the wear and tear that an apron is likely to take will require the large seam allowance.

 Most of the apron tutorials on this list can be made from laminated (or coated cotton).
 The construction steps are mostly the same, with a few exceptions.
 If you’ve never sewn with laminated fabrics before, check out this post with Tips and Tricks for sewing with laminated fabrics.
 Laminated fabrics cut easily with scissors or a rotary cutter, working with them is very similar to working with quilting cotton, so don’t be intimidated!

 Three: Use a bias tape maker.